SvenjaCSch/alpaca_telegram_chatbot/README.md

 ### Evaluation of the conversations
-Using qualitative and quantitative metrics from previous studies, in this study, how exactly they are evaluated is not stated.
-They took this info from other studies.
-This can provide a guideline for which variables we want to include or which might be interesting to us.
-(The full table is on Google Docs)
+As previously mentioned in the introduction, there were studies that proposed evaluation metrics that help evaluate a chatbot's performance.
+We took the evaluation metrics presented by Verselica et al. (2018) as a guideline to create our own.
+Some perspectives were left out since we did not consider them as important for this project.
+Our main focus lies on the user's experience and on the linguistic performance of the chatbot.
+(The full table is on Google Docs and can be found in the appendix part.)
 1) Quantity: Task Completion: Measure how effectively the chatbot helps users achieve their goals and complete tasks during the conversation.
 2) Quality: Accuracy of Responses: Evaluate the correctness and relevance of the chatbot's answers to user queries and prompts.
 3) Manner: Naturalness: Assess how well the chatbot maintains a natural and human-like conversational style, making the interaction more pleasant and engaging.
 4) Language Variation: Analyze the chatbot's ability to use a variety of language and expressions to avoid repetitive responses and maintain an interesting conversation.
 5) Relation: Context Sensitiveness: Determine how well the chatbot responds based on the context of the conversation, showing an understanding of user input and providing appropriate replies.
-6) Ease of Understanding: How easily are the chatbot’s responses understood, avoiding confusion.
+6) Ease of Understanding: How easily can the chatbot’s responses be understood, avoiding confusion?

 #### Evaluation categorization
 1) **Poor**: The chatbot's performance is significantly lacking - there is a major need for improvement.